cristianrz/metadmin-framework/README.md

 use them without having to remember each script's command line arguments without having to install bloated tools such as Jenkins.

+There aren't many modules for now but will be adding them progressively.

 ## Install

 From now just `git clone` and `./mafconsole`.
 Packages will come soon.